AnagnostisKontis/Simple_Projects/Inverter/README.md

 # 1.8V  Inverter

 A complete transistor-level Inverter design.
 The circuit receives a 1kHz sine with 1mV Amplitude, inverts it with 0dB gain (1mV Amplitude).
 2 Resistors were used to bring the gain down to 0dB, by implementing a negative feedback.
-The 104k/100k pair, provides the smallest gain.
+The 104k/100k pair provides the smallest gain.

 All simulations and validations were performed in **LTspice**.